LangArthur/Embedded-and-Distributed-AI/README.md

 The model from the Problem 1 was converted into a TF Lite model.
 The sized of the model was reduced from 18.7 MB to 16 MB.
 The compressed model classifies a single image in 0.07 and has an accuracy of 85.08%.

+## Assignemnt 3: Distributed Sensors and Sensor Data Enrichment

+This assignment simulate reading data from Iphone barometer.

+It is compose by tree elements:
+- publisher: the element that publish data from a simulate barometer.
+- subscriber: the element who subscribe and read the data from an mqtt server.
+The generated graph is store in the file presurre.ttf.
+- query: the element that read the value from presurre.ttf file and order them by date.

+### Bonus

+In bonus, we add a timeout for the subscriber, since it should stop after 10 messages, we thought that is a message is lost for any reason, the subscriber should still stop after a while.

 ## Authors